-This is why it is important to use your color imformation to make your sun blocking wardrobe as safe as possible.
+This is why it is important to use your color information to make your sun blocking wardrobe as safe as possible.

-It is also import to teach your family the safehours to be outside, and when it is better to be inside.
+It is also important to teach your family the safe hours to be outside, and when it is better to be inside.
 In my part of Central Texas, we have hot midday times.
 Coaches are getting the news that early morning is better for practice, or later in the afternoons.
 It is better to avoid the risk of heatstroke or sunburn.

 Does The Color Black Block Out The UV Rays?